Whether you’re sending money to Mendoza or Buenos Aires, international transfers can be expensive if you don’t know your options.

 Save money on your personal or business international money transfer today.
 Fill in the form and you’ll be contacted by a foreign exchange expert to have an obligation-free discussion about your options.

 With over 17 years of foreign exchange expertise and over $100 billion transferred, OFX can help with all your currency exchange needs, including:

-Joaquin Garcia arrived in the U.S. as a student.
-At the end of his studies he managed to get a job here.
+Joaquin Garcia arrived in the US as a student, and at the end of his studies he managed to get a job.
 After he began working he decided to start sending some money back home to his aging parents.
-He figured he could afford to send around $2,000 USD every other month.
+He figured he could afford to send around $2,000 every other month.

 He compared two money transfer companies, and this is what he learned:

 |Exchange rate||1 USD = 8.377 ARS||1 USD = 9.5481 ARS|